ResearchComputing/Documentation/docs/software/containerization.md

 ## Requesting a Container Installation

-Users can request that a container be installed on our system by filling out the [Software Request Form](https://www.colorado.edu/rc/userservices/software-request).
-Please note that all software installations are “Best Effort” and are not guaranteed.
-RC reserves the right to deny any software installation that is requested on CURC resources.
-Additionally, please review the [Alpine Software Policy](https://curc.readthedocs.io/en/latest/clusters/alpine/software.html#alpine-software-policy).
+Users can request that a container be installed on our system by submitting a software installation request.
+For more information on submitting a software installation request, see the FAQ [How can I submit a software installation request?](../getting_started/faq.md#how-can-i-submit-a-software-installation-request) dropdown.